geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 title: Predicting Crop Yields?
 ---

+### Setup

+Here are a series of posts documenting experiences with USDA-SARE grant ...

 ### Background

 First introduced into Louisiana in 1751, sugarcane (*Saccharum officinarum*) is the highest valued row-crop in the state.
 While recent decades have seen a drop in Louisiana sugarcane acreage, crop values have remained stable due to increases in sucrose yield.
 Significant increases in yield are attributable mainly to the addition of nitrogen (N) fertilizer.